Aboriginal Health Partnerships

 At this stage the funding will be allocated through proactive approach and partnership development rather than an open grant round.

 In the spirit of offering more than funding alone, we will be seeking partnerships with organisations that have a geographic footprint aligned with nib foundation’s charter and the nib Group.
 Our ideal partners will have a strong local presence where our offices are located including Newcastle, Gosford, Sydney or Melbourne, and will offer a variety of ways for nib to engage with and add value to the partnership now and into the future.

 Stay up to date

-Organisations and community groups specialising in Aboriginal health and wellbeing are encouraged to submit their interest in staying up to date on future grant and funding opportunities by completing our Upcoming Funding form.
+Organisations and community groups specialising in Aboriginal and Torres Strait Islander peoples health and wellbeing are encouraged to submit their interest in staying up to date on future grant and funding opportunities by completing our Upcoming Funding form.